Investor Relations Operational and Other Risks

 1. Changes in the market environment

-The Group has formulated a new Mid-term Management Plan, Next 50 Episode Ⅲ “JUMP!!!,” covering a three-year period beginning in the fiscal year ending March 31, 2026.
-In an industry changing as a result of accelerating personnel shortages and technological advancement, the ID Group aims to raise the value of the people who run its businesses to new and higher levels, transforming the Group’s business model into one of high profitability and growth.
+The ID Group is currently executing Next 50 Episode Ⅲ: JUMP!!!, a Mid-term Management Plan covering the three-year period beginning in the fiscal year ending March 31, 2026.
+Under this Plan, in an industry changing as a result of accelerating personnel shortages and technological advancement, the ID Group is placing at the core of its growth strategy the effort to raise the value of the people who run its businesses.
+By expanding high-value-added services using leading-edge technologies while investing in personnel, the ID Group is aiming for sustainable growth and improvement in profitability.

 2. Corporate acquisition